Cyfrin/moccasin/docs/source/all_moccasin_toml_parameters.rst

     explorer_uri = "https://api.etherscan.io/api" # path for the supported explorer
-    explorer_api_key = "your_api_key" # api key for the supported explorer, overrides the main one prompt_live = false # A flag that will prompt you before sending a transaction, it defaults to true for "non-testing" networks
+    explorer_api_key = "your_api_key" # api key for the supported explorer, overrides the main one prompt_live = false # A flag that will prompt you before sending a transaction, it defaults to true for "non-testing" networks save_to_db = true # A flag that will save the deployment to the database, it defaults to true for "non-testing" networks (not pyevm, eravm, or a fork network)

     [networks.sepolia.contracts]
     # You can override the default named contract parameters